crosswalk-project/crosswalk-website/documentation/Cordova/30-Migrate_an_application.md

     The application should now be running on the target.

-7. The application should look identical to how it does on standard Cordova.
+8. The application should look identical to how it does on standard Cordova.
 If you are using a debug build (i.e. you didn't apply the `--release` option), you should also be able to [debug your application using Chrome](#documentation/cordova/develop_an_application/Debug-the-application).

     You can also use the dev tools to confirm your application is using Crosswalk.
 Open "chrome://inspect" in a Chrome browser and select the "inspect" link for the *Intel XDK Kitchen Sink* application (or for your own application).

     In the Chrome dev tools, you should now have a JavaScript console.
 You can verify that your application is using Crosswalk as its webview by echoing the `navigator.userAgent` property to the console:

         > navigator.userAgent
-        "Mozilla/5.0 (Linux; Android 4.2.2; ZTE V975 Build/JDQ39) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/34.0.1847.116 Mobile Crosswalk/5.34.104.5 Mobile Safari/537.36"
+        "Mozilla/5.0 (Linux; Android 4.2.2; ZTE V975 Build/JDQ39) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/34.0.1847.116 Mobile Crosswalk/7.36.154.12 Mobile Safari/537.36"

-    Note the presence of the "Crosswalk/N.N.N.N" string, which indicates the application is using Crosswalk.
+    Note the presence of the "Crosswalk/N.N.N.N" string, which indicates that the application is using Crosswalk.

 ### Multi-architecture packages